ephremglu/Management-Information-System/Cost-Benefit Analysis/README.md

 - [Cost-Benefit Analysis](https://github.com/ephremglu/Management-Information-System/blob/main/Cost-Benefit%20Analysis/Ephrem%20Glushchenko%20Ch01HW.xlsx)

-Martin is working to develop a preliminary cost–benefi t analysis for a new client-server system.
+Martin is working to develop a preliminary cost–benefi t analysis for a new client-server system.
 He has identifi ed a number of cost factors and values for the new system, summarized in the following tables: